 - Pro: Fastest to market, limited financial investment and risk

-- Con: Choosing the right partner, potential need to migrate to another partner or owned platform, shared control
+- Con: Choosing the right partner, the potential need to migrate to another partner or owned platform, shared control

 What technology and infrastructure are required to establish your own SOC?